I’m pretty clueless about laundry.

 But when it comes to your kid’s clothes, and baby clothes in particular, you’ll want to be a little more mindful.

-That begs the question: How do you wash baby clothes properly?
+That begs the question: How do you wash and dry baby clothes properly without shrinking them?

 There’s a lot to know, but let’s not make it too complicated.

-For the most part, use a fragrance-free, gentle detergent, a delicate or cold wash cycle, and low heat in the dryer.
+For the most part, to properly wash baby clothes use a fragrance-free, gentle detergent and a delicate or cold wash cycle.
+To dry baby clothes without shrinking them, use a low heat setting in the dryer.

 But there are lots of exceptions and other helpful tips and tricks to know about baby laundry.